|

 for a large map view of Lower Manitou.

-Licenses - All licenses need to be
+Licenses - All licenses and bait

 purchased prior to arriving at the resort.